tgstation/tgstation/.github/CONTRIBUTING.md

 You can avoid hacky code by using object oriented methodologies, such as overriding a function (called procs in DM) or sectioning code into functions and then overriding them as required.

 ### No duplicated code.
-Copying code from one place to another maybe suitable for small short time projects but /tg/station focuses on the long term and thus discourages this.
+Copying code from one place to another maybe suitable for small short time projects, but there is a focus on the long term and thus discourages this.

 Instead you can use object orientation, or simply placing repeated code in a function, to obey this specification easily.